 Leadership and Learning (MEd)

-This Masters-level learning, which is significantly subsidised by the Scottish Government, will start in August 2021.
+This Masters-level learning, which is significantly subsidised by the Scottish Government, will start in August each year.

 The MEd Leadership and Learning is a professional masters degree programme with a dual academic and professional dimension.
 It is designed specifically for practising teachers and educational leaders and managers to undertake practice-focused masters level study.